 In every industry, the hard and soft skills training that employees receive can significantly elevate their efficiency and enable them to work faster and smarter, especially with technology.
-Such upskilling is especially critical in the banking sector.
+Such online training programs and upskilling are especially critical in the banking sector.

 Related Read: Best Compliance Training Ideas for BFSI Employees

-These training programs can help employers make their workforce future-proof and benefit significantly in terms of increased productivity for years to come.
+These online training programs for employees can help employers make their workforce future-proof and benefit significantly in terms of increased productivity for years to come.
 In fact, every dollar invested in online training programs offers a return on investment (ROI) of $30.

 - Employees can access the training program from anywhere in the world, at their time of convenience – unlike offline training sessions